St. Paul University Hospital and UT Southwestern Outpatient Building

 - 56-bed psychiatric residential rehabilitation treatment program

-The Dallas VA is a teaching hospital, providing a full range of patient care services with state-of-the-art technology, as well as education and research.
+The VA Medical Center is a teaching hospital, providing a full range of patient care services with state-of-the-art technology, as well as education and research.
 Comprehensive health care is provided through primary care, secondary care, and tertiary care in medicine, surgery, mental health, and rehabilitation medicine.
 Innovative clinical services include cardiac surgery, geriatric care, magnetic resonance imaging, women veteran services, interventional chronic pain procedures, and care for post-traumatic stress disorder, as well as traumatic brain and spinal cord injuries.
 The facility has four ICUs, 13 operating rooms, two linear accelerators, two MRIs and a state of the art cardiac catheterization lab.

 Helping the Homeless